KristofferK/EducationScraper/README.md

   * RigidCachingStrategy
     * Data from within 12 hours is considered fresh, and will remain in the the cache.
     * Data older than 12 hours, is considered stale, and will have to be regathered

+## Not implemented yet
+* Not all scrapers have been implemented yet.